Yansen0515/Physiological-Profiles-Classification/README.md

 This repository contains supplementary materials for the manuscript:

-> **A Data-Driven Global Health Classification for Dairy Cows Using Milk Mid-Infrared Spectra and Machine Learning**
+> **A Data-Driven Physiological Profiles Classification for Dairy Cows Using Milk Mid-Infrared Spectra and Machine Learning**
 > Chen et al.

 The files provide additional methods, figures, sensitivity analyses, and model-evaluation results for the unsupervised clustering of milk mid-infrared (MIR)-related traits and the supervised reconstruction of the resulting cluster labels.